Automatic Biometric Signature Verification in Real Time

 Typical Use Cases

-- SIGNificant products record the handwritten signature of a person (including measurements of parameters of pressure, acceleration, speed, rhythm, and movements in the air) and embed the signature into an electronic document.
+- SIGNificant captures the behavioral biometric data of ones handwritten signature (including speed, acceleration, rhythm, movements in the air and pressure) and embed the signature into an electronic document.

 How It Works: Three Easy Steps